coreos/docs/os/customizing-docker.md

 ## Use an HTTP Proxy

-If you're operating in a locked down networking environment, you can specify an HTTP proxy for docker to use via an environment variable.
-First, create a directory for drop-in configuration for docker:
+If you're operating in a locked down networking environment, you can specify an HTTP proxy for Docker to use via an environment variable.
+First, create a directory for drop-in configuration for Docker:

 ```sh
 mkdir /etc/systemd/system/docker.service.d